 As some student-athletes live in the school for five days a week, their physical, emotional, social and mental well-being is of utmost importance.
-Boarding Mentors look after and care for the welfare of each boarder, meeting up with them regularly via either one-on-one mentoring sessions or small group sessions during the week.
+Boarding Mentors look after and care for the welfare of each boarder, meeting up with them regularly via either one-to-one mentoring sessions or small group sessions during the week.

 Amidst their hectic sport and academic schedules, student-athletes also have opportunities to hone their leadership skills as Boarding Captains.
 Under the guidance of Boarding Mentors, Boarding Captains have opportunities to: